Sowmya-Budumuru/rule_engine/README.md

     **evaluate_rule(json_data)** : Evaluates the combined rule against the provided data.

 # Usage:
-Usage
-Rule Creation
+## Rule Creation :
-Define a Rule: Rules are created with conditional expressions based on user attributes such as age, department, income, and spend.
+**Define a Rule** : Rules are created with conditional expressions based on user attributes such as age, department, income, and spend.

 Rule Format:

 Rules are represented using a JSON-like structure.
 The rule logic uses operators like ==, >, <, AND, OR, etc.

 Example rule:
 {
     "condition": "AND",
     "rules": [
         {
             "field": "age",